How to take a screenshot on an iPad

 Step 3: Tap Screenshot.
 Your iPad screen will then flash for a moment, and you’ll hear a faint shutter noise, assuming your device isn’t in silent mode.

-Step 4: Once captured, your iPad will automatically save the screenshot directly to your camera roll (aka the Photos app).
+Step 4: Once captured, your iPad will automatically save the screenshot directly to the Photos app.
 Tap the Photos app as you would normally and swipe to the bottom of the screen to view your recently-captured screenshot.

 How to share a screenshot